 - To prevent a jello disaster, always make sure your liquid ingredients add up to no more than 2 cups.
 One cup of that needs to be boiling water and the 1/4 cup of cold water should also remain (though it's not as critical).
 Just keep in mind that whatever you add to the liquid volume of one ingredient needs to be taken off of another ingredient.

-- Also, with a lemon jello, you might find that your whiskey sour jello shots are a little too sour.
-If you do opt for that, cut the lemon juice to about 1 or 1 1/2 ounces and make up for it with simple syrup or whiskey.
+- Also with lemon jello, you might find that your whiskey sour jello shots are a little too sour.
+Cutting the lemon juice to 1 or 1 1/2 ounces will take care of that; make up the difference with extra simple syrup or whiskey.